 Blip monitors what matters and stays out of your way.

-Total and per-core usage, user/system breakdown, load averages (1m/5m/15m), P-core and E-core counts.
-See which apps are using the most CPU with their icons.
+Total and per-core usage, user/system/idle breakdown, load averages (1m/5m/15m), P-core and E-core counts.
+Accurate delta-based CPU per process with app icons.

 Apple Silicon GPU utilization percentage with renderer name.
 Historical usage chart shows GPU load over time with smooth monotone interpolation.

-Charge level, health percentage, cycle count, temperature, charging status, and time remaining.
-Fan RPM with min/max ranges shown in detail view.
+Charge level, health matching Settings app, battery condition, cycle count, temperature, charging status.
+Fan RPM with min/max ranges.

 ~2 MB binary.
 Zero external dependencies.
 Polls every 2 seconds with efficient ring buffers.
-Shows its own memory usage in the footer so you can verify.
+Shows its own memory usage in the footer.

 Blip is built exclusively for Apple Silicon (M1, M2, M3, M4 and newer).
 It uses ARM64-specific optimizations and Apple Silicon IOKit interfaces for GPU and thermal monitoring.